Jayanti Naik: Bibliography

 Detailed interviews with Jayanti Naik appeared in Jaag monthly in September 1998, in the March -May issue of Jaag in 2005, as well as in Goa Today in March 2005.

-Awards and recognition
+Awards

 She is the recipient of a number of State and National level awards, most noteworthy of which are the Kala Akademi Literary Award in 2002; the Dr TMA Pai Foundation's Best Konkani Book award for Konknni Lokkanyo in 2002; Sahitya Akademi Literary Award in 2004 for her collection of short stories ‘Athang’; and the Yashadamini Puraskar in 2009.
 She was awarded the 2019 Sahitya Akademi Translation Prize for her translation of the Hindi novel Zindaginama by Krishna Sobti into Konkani.